Who am I? My Story - The Dark Days

 Throughout this, friends and family tried to help to no avail.
 I didn’t treat my friends very good, the way I treated the family was terrible, even in the madness I knew it, but it didn’t really register.
 When I look back, the shame and guilt is still there, lots of it, but I try not to dwell on it too much, not because I don’t care, but that energy is better spent on not getting back to the madness.
 When I started to get sorted, making amends, I spoke with my mum and apologised, her reply was “it’s in the past, all I want is for you to get well”.
 That was huge for me.

-• Watch out for the next blog – The Lighter Days.
+Here is the link to the next blog - The Lighter Days

 If you feel that addiction or issues around alcohol, or drugs, are impacting areas of your life and you want to explore what options are available to you, please get in touch.
 One thing you’ll never get from me is judgment.
 I simply want to support you through your journey and find solutions that work for you so book an appointment today.